pglombardo/PasswordPusher/containers/docker/README.md

     docker run -d -p "5100:5100" -e "DATABASE_URL=postgresql://user:passwd@postgres:5432/my_db" pglombardo/pwpush-postgres:latest

-_Note: Providing a PostgreSQL password on the command line is far less than ideal_

 Available on Docker hub: [pwpush-postgres](https://hub.docker.com/repository/docker/pglombardo/pwpush-postgres)

+### Better Security with Password Files

+Providing a PostgreSQL password on the command line such as in the preceeding is less than ideal.
+The Postgres Docker image also supports the idea of password files.

+See [this section on Docker Secrets](https://github.com/docker-library/docs/blob/master/postgres/README.md#docker-secrets) on how to avoid passing credentials on the command line.
+Further, also [consider this example](https://github.com/pglombardo/PasswordPusher/issues/412) provided by [Viajaz](https://github.com/Viajaz).

 ## pwpush-mysql